 The Cost of ISRC Codes: What You Need to Know

 The cost of an ISRC code can depend on your agency and the country you're based in.
 Your national agency might offer you the option to become a registrant, which enables you to generate your own codes as you prepare to release new music.
 However, if you choose to distribute your music through a digital distributor like Unchained Music, you're automatically given a code when you upload your music for release across streaming services.
+If you become a registrant, you’ll also get your unique registrant designation code, which remains valid for generating new identifiers across multiple releases within the same calendar year.

 Unchained Music: Your Partner in ISRC Code Assignment